-Why do they make good guards
+Why do donkeys make good guards?

-When a Guardian Donkey attacks a predator it can be very aggressive, using their teeth and hooves.
+When a Guardian Donkey attacks a predator, it can be very aggressive, using their teeth and hooves.
 Most predators try to get out when the donkey comes charging through.

 Picking out the Right Guardian Donkey